pgroonga/pgroonga.github.io/reference/modules/pgroonga-wal-resource-manager.md

 The `pgroonga_wal_resource_manager` module automatically applies PGroonga's WAL using the PostgreSQL [Custom WAL Resource Managers][postgresql-custom-wal-resource-managers].

+If you enable WAL Resource Manager support, use PostgreSQL's [Custom WAL Resource Managers][postgresql-custom-wal-resource-managers] feature.
+See [Streaming replication by WAL resource manager][streaming-replication-wal-resource-manager] for details.

 ## Usage

 You must configure on the primary and standby the following parameters to use `pgroonga_wal_resource_manager` module: